DavidNoN/TechnicTest/README.md

 # TechnicalTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
-This project was done as a technical test for Masivian company.
+This project was done as a technical test for Masiv company.

 ## Development server - Test it on Localhost